 Delivering a safe, healthy experience for all rowers is our priority.
-We require all rowers, parents, and guardians to read and follow the safety guidelines that are outlined by Cape and Islands Rowing Association, Inc, according to the requirements of USRowing.
+We require all rowers, parents, and guardians to read and follow the safety guidelines that are outlined by Cape Cod Community Rowing, Inc, according to the requirements of USRowing.

 Additionally, we adhere to the new-for-2022 guidelines provided by the US Center for SafeSport.

-You will find both guides available for download below, along with a concise “need to know” document for safety guidelines and procedures.
+Both guides are available for download below, along with a concise “need to know” document for safety guidelines and procedures.
 We welcome any questions and encourage you to contact your coach for further instruction.

 For convenience, the "need to know" document is also published here on the site below the download buttons.

 – “NEED TO KNOW” CHECK LIST OF SAFETY GUIDELINES AND PROCEDURES –

 It’s our goal to ensure sound rowing procedures for all.
 The following is a quick “checklist” of guidelines and procedures critical for daily operations, to eliminate incidents and best respond to any emergencies that arise.
 This is not a substitute for reviewing the inclusive Safety Guide, but, instead, a convenient overview to help rowers stay safe.
 All rowers and coaches are expected to know what to do in the event of an emergency.
 If you have questions, please ask your coach or any of the CIRA board directors.
 We have created a safety committee that will help respond to any needs or situations in question.

 - Phones always ON at highest audio setting and VIBRATE